DataDog/documentation/content/en/security/application_security/troubleshooting.md

 {{< /programming-lang >}}
 {{< programming-lang lang="NodeJS" >}}

-Use this [migration guide][1] to assess any breaking changes if you upgraded your NodeJS library from 1.x to 2.x.
+Use this [migration guide][1] to assess any breaking changes if you upgraded your Node.js library from 1.x to 2.x.

-If you don’t see ASM threat information in the [Trace and Signals Explorer][2] for your NodeJS application, follow these steps to troubleshoot the issue:
+If you don’t see ASM threat information in the [Trace and Signals Explorer][2] for your Node.js application, follow these steps to troubleshoot the issue:

 1. Confirm the latest version of ASM is running by checking that `appsec_enabled` is `true` in the [startup logs][3]